anonymoustafa/one/README.md

-first, and foremost, you won't be finding and UPPERCASE word in this current document. i hate uppercase.
-# a. what i learned about using git?
+# A. what i learned about using git?

-##### how to host gh-pages on an orphan branch? <br>
+## How to host gh-pages on an orphan branch

-`git checkout --orphan orphan_name` <br>
+`git checkout --orphan orphan_name`

-##### how to delete a branch locally and remotely?
+## How to delete a branch locally and remotely

 1. remotely: <br> `git push -d <remote_name> <branch_name>`
 2. locally: <br> `git branch -d <branch_name>`

 *please be noted: you can delete a specific branch, __if and only if__ you are on another branch!*

-# b. linux user useful tips and trics <br>
+# B. Linux user useful tips and trics <br>

-1. after installing *dropbox* you can run it whenever needed by running the following command in terminal:
+1. After installing *dropbox* you can run it whenever needed by running the following command in terminal:
     * `~/.dropbox-dist/dropboxd`

-# c. useful links and resources
+# C. useful links and resources

 1. [very nice markdown cheat sheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)